bugrakocabay/konsume/README.md

 <details>
 <summary> <b>What message queues does konsume support?</b> </summary>
-Currently konsume supports RabbitMQ and Kafka.
+Currently konsume supports <b>RabbitMQ</b>, <b>Kafka</b> and <b>ActiveMQ</b>.
 But it is designed to be easily extensible to support other message queues.
 </details>

 <details>
 <summary> <b>How can I dynamically insert values from consumed messages into the request body?</b> </summary>
 konsume allows dynamically inserting values from consumed messages into the request body using placeholders.
-You can use the `{{key}}` syntax to insert values from consumed messages into the request body.
+You can use the <code>{{key}}</code> syntax to insert values from consumed messages into the request body.
 For example, if you have a message like this:

 ```json
 {